CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent

-As shown in \cref{fig:direct_pipeline} (a), we apply a Diseases Evolution Model as the Actor module, which models how a patient's disease state evolves under therapy and how this evolution relates to survival outcome.
+As shown in \cref{fig:direct_pipeline}, we apply a Diseases Evolution Model as the Actor module, which models how a patient's disease state evolves under therapy and how this evolution relates to survival outcome.
 It consists of two submodules: a \textbf{Post-Treatment Latent Predictor}, which forecasts post-treatment latent representations, and a \textbf{Survival Predictor}, which estimates risk and survival probabilities from latent features.
 The detailed architectures of Post-Treatment Latent Predictor and Survival Predictor are shown in \cref{fig:training pipeline}.
 Conceptually, the Actor functions as a world model that predicts treatment-conditioned disease state transitions.